 The participating youth meet state officials, intellectuals and academics, media representatives and other youth groups from the hosting countries

-The PCFF and its activities are creating great interest around the world, and we get the opportunity to collaborate with many organizations
+The PCFF and its activities are creating great interest around the world, and we are offered the opportunity to collaborate with many organizations

-The PCFF and its activities are creating great interest around the world, and we get the opportunity to collaborate with many organizations wishing to learn from our experience and our efforts to solve the conflict.
+The PCFF and its activities are creating great interest around the world, and we are offered the opportunity to collaborate with many organizations, wishing to learn from our experience and our efforts to solve the conflict.
 Youth and young adults from bereaved PCFF families, travel to different parts of the world, to places like Japan, Italy and the USA, bringing with them messages of peace and reconciliation.

 The participating youth learn about the culture of the hosting country and meet state officials, intellectuals and academics, media representatives and other youth groups from the hosting countries.